lanl/NEXMD/readme.md

 Bugs
 !.)
 NAESMD is broken -- kinetic energy correction after hop no longer works !!!
 	!.)
+State crossing seems to throw off ground state diagonalizer or the scf procedure in general !.)
+Velocity rescaling subroutine veladjustment is exited by the variable racine being negative -- is not negative in old 		version -- there is a FIXME there regarding units
+!.)
 Quantum steps are printed in the pes.out files in the new version, not in the old version 1.)
 Possible error: profiler logs calc_rhotz instead of packing/unpacking subroutines possibly because of compilation error from 'Entry'.
 2.)
 Excited state energies do not print during iterative solvent calculations instead is junk